Trump steps up competition with DeSantis in planning Iowa trip - ExBulletin

 The stakes for both men are particularly high in Iowa, where the February caucuses offer them opportunities to cement their status at the top of the GOP.
 A poor performance, however, would provide an opening for other Republicans to mount an upstart campaign.

-The Trumps 2016 campaign in Iowa was a seat-of-the-pants operation run patchily by campaign newcomers who, including the candidate, had no idea what caucuses are.
+Trump’s campaign in Iowa in 2016 was a seat-of-the-pants operation run patchily by campaign newcomers who, including the candidate, had no idea what caucuses are.
 The roughly 1,700 precinct-level Republican political meetings, a remnant of prairie civic life, include a presidential preference question but require in-person attendance on a typically freezing winter evening.

-Eight years ago, the Trumps Iowa team left contact information for about 10,000 Iowans interested in supporting him ahead of the caucuses, where Trump conducted the preparatory polls but failed to counter the Cruz’s more organized campaign.
+Eight years ago, Trump’s team in Iowa left contact information for about 10,000 Iowans interested in supporting him ahead of caucuses, where Trump conducted the preparatory polls, but did not managed to counter Cruz’s more organized campaign.

 Armed not just with refined data from the 2016 caucus, but also insights gleaned from two national campaigns, Trump’s advisers say they are developing a data and digital engagement strategy that they believe would put him in the spotlight. position to win the caucuses.
 It’s an expectation that Iowa GOP strategists say is an absolute must for the former president, who carried Iowa comfortably through the 2016 and 2020 general elections.

-Meanwhile Never Back Down, led by lead strategist for the DeSantis 2022 re-election campaign in Florida, Phil Cox, has named Republican operatives in Iowa to its slate as it seeks to tap into interested GOP activists while the Iowa 2024 campaign kicks off.
+Meanwhile Never Back Down, led by senior strategist for DeSantis’ 2022 Florida re-election campaign, Phil Cox, has named Republican operatives in Iowa to its slate as it seeks to tap into interested activists in the GOP as Iowa 2024 campaign kicks off.
 Among them is Ryan Koopmans, the former chief of staff for Iowa Governor Kim Reynolds.

 The group has been running TV ads in Iowa and other early voting states New Hampshire, South Carolina and Nevada for weeks, and plans to launch a new one on Monday.